ExpediaGroup/graphql-kotlin/plugins/schema/graphql-kotlin-hooks-provider/README.md

 Service loader provider configuration file should be created under JAR `/META-INF/services` directory (e.g. `src/main/resources/META-INF/services` in default project structure).
 Name of the provider configuration should be fully qualified service provider interface name, i.e.
-`SchemaGeneratorHooksProvider` and contain single entry - a fully qualified name of the service provider implementation.
+`com.expediagroup.graphql.plugin.schema.hooks.SchemaGeneratorHooksProvider` and contain single entry - a fully qualified name of the service provider implementation.

 Using the example service provider implementation from the above, our project structure should look like